As a student receiving financial aid at Washington State University, you have the following rights:

 - Confirm the awarded loan amounts on the Financial Aid Award Notifications and return one copy to Student Financial Services if you wish to borrow.

-- Maintain Satisfactory Academic Progress (SAP).
-Refer to the Satisfactory Academic Progress page for more information.
+- Maintain SAP.
+Refer to our SAP Page for more information.

-- Immediately inform Washington State University of any address changes through the zzusis student portal.
+- Immediately inform Washington State University of any address changes through myWSU.